aalhour/C-Sharp-Algorithms/README.md

 # C# ALGORITHMS

-Implementations of Data Structures and Algorithms in C#.
+## Implementations of Data Structures and Algorithms in C#.

 I started writing this organized collection of classes as part of my preparation for technical interviews.
 This is for educational purposes only.
 However, the source code is stable.

-This is a .NET solution and it can be opened with both Xmarian (MonoDevelop) and Visual Studio.
+This is a .NET solution and it can be opened with both Xamarin Studio (MonoDevelop) and Visual Studio.
 It has two separate projects: 1) Algorithms, 2) DataStructures.
 Both of them are class-library projects.

 The third project is called MainProgram and it has all the tests for all the implemented algorithms and data structures.
 It has two main directories:
  * [Algorithms Tests](MainProgram/AlgorithmsTests).